 Advanced Credit Options

 Advanced credit is designed to recognize high school students' scholastic achievement attained prior to entering Penn College.
-Advanced credit is assessed through course work evaluations, testing and/or other forms of competency assessment.
-Students receiving advanced credit may enroll in advanced courses in the subjects in which they have received the advanced credit, or they may elect courses in other subjects.
 This option creates the opportunity for students to begin their college work at a higher level.

-Prospective students who have completed advanced courses or educational experiences in high school, in a career and technology center, or as part of military training, or at schools with formal articulation agreements with Penn College may be eligible for advanced credit.
+If you have completed advanced courses or educational experiences in high school or at a career and technology center, you may be eligible for advanced credit.

-Competencies are evaluated by the high school instructor and confirmed by the school.
+Competency Assessment involves your high school instructor completing an evaluation that assesses your competencies in specific areas related to a course in the curriculum for your intended major.
 Evaluations are sent to the high school instructor, reviewed, and returned to the College.
 Confirmation of competency via portfolio or test may be required.

 College-level Advanced Credit Exams